levoai/docs/docs/install-traffic-capture-sensors/install-traffic-capture-sensors.md

 ## Windows Sensor
 You should install the windows sensor if:

-- Your application workloads are deployed on a windows Serverless compute architecture.
+- Your application workloads are deployed on a windows Servers compute architecture.

 [**Click here for the installation instructions**](/install-traffic-capture-sensors/windows-sensor).